lizhealey/lizhealey/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Hello!
-I am a PhD candidate in the [Harvard–MIT Health Sciences and Technology](https://hst.mit.edu/) program advised by [Isaac Kohane](https://dbmi.hms.harvard.edu/people/isaac-kohane) and supported by the [National Science Foundation GRFP](https://www.nsfgrfp.org).
+I am a final year PhD candidate in the [Harvard–MIT Health Sciences and Technology](https://hst.mit.edu/) program advised by [Isaac Kohane](https://dbmi.hms.harvard.edu/people/isaac-kohane) and supported by the [National Science Foundation GRFP](https://www.nsfgrfp.org).
 My research focus is in harnessing physiological signals and observational health data to enhance clinical decision-making and understand disease heterogeneity.
 My ongoing work concentrates on using continuous glucose monitoring to enable precision medicine for patients with type 2 diabetes.

 Previously, I graduated *magna cum laude* from Harvard College with an S.B. degree in Electrical Engineering where I worked on biomedical control for the artificial pancreas.

+I can be contacted at ehealey@mit.edu

 {style="text-align: justify;"}
 <!-- Google tag (gtag.js) -->